 Buckbeak's execution by the Ministry of Magic, especially with Hagrid's friends nearby and powerless to help.
 Thank Heaven—and a Time-Turner—that they had more power to stop it than anyone realized.

 Harry's Hope Spot when Sirius tells Harry he's his godfather and offers him the chance to move in with him, just to have it snatched away.
 For a brief moment, it seemed his dreams were coming true and he could leave the Dursleys, just for reality to come back.
 No wonder he was so despondent despite saving Sirius and Buckbeak's life.

 Lupin leaving, especially when you consider just how many jobs he must have lost in this same way.
 No matter how good he is at the job, or how well liked he is by his co-workers or pupils, it always comes down to how long he can keep his condition a secret.
 All it takes is one person letting slip the fact that he's a werewolf, and he's fired/has to quit because of Fantastic Racism.

-In the film, Gary Oldman's portrayal of Sirius seems, for the most part, rather Narmy.
+Gary Oldman's portrayal of Sirius seems, for the most part, rather Narmy.
 However, when he screams "I DID MY WAITING!
 TWELVE YEARS OF IT!
 IN AZKABAN!", it becomes clear how broken he is.

-In the film, Remus' wolf form starts whimpering and giving Hermione an exceedingly pitiful look before fully succumbing to his feral state and howling furiously.
+Lupin's wolf form starts whimpering and giving Hermione an exceedingly pitiful look before fully succumbing to his feral state and howling furiously.
 It's almost as though, for a brief moment, the kindly teacher is aware of what he's become and truly regrets what he's about to do to his students.

-Also before the transformation, Sirius is seen holding Remus and anxiously asking if he took his medication and trying to soothe him.
+Also before the transformation, Sirius is seen holding Lupin and anxiously asking if he took his medication and trying to soothe him.
 It feels like a good friend trying to help their own friend through a medical episode or attack, hoping it's not fatal.